Ashik72/CSE311-University-Information-System/README.md

 # CSE311 University Information System

+** Run composer install OR replace files of vendor folder using vendor.zip

+** Make sure you are running this script inside a top level domain or use a virtual host.

 1. Make sure your php got mod_rewrite enabled.
 You can check this easily from phpinfo().
 [Note - not tested with nginx yet!]

 2. Import auth_schema.sql in your database.